Professor Visa Sponsorship Jobs in South Carolina

 Which visa types are most common for professor roles in South Carolina?

-The H-1B is the most common visa for full-time professor positions in South Carolina, as most faculty roles qualify as specialty occupations requiring at least a bachelor's degree in a specific field.
-Many universities also use the O-1A for candidates with extraordinary ability and the J-1 Exchange Visitor visa for visiting scholars, postdoctoral researchers, and short-term academic appointments.
+The H-1B visa is the most common visa for full-time professor positions in South Carolina, as most faculty roles qualify as specialty occupations requiring at least a bachelor's degree in a specific field.
+Many universities also use the O-1A for candidates with extraordinary ability and the J-1 visa Exchange Visitor visa for visiting scholars, postdoctoral researchers, and short-term academic appointments.

 Which universities and institutions sponsor visas for professors in South Carolina?